dcci/llvm-helpers/README.md

-# llvm-regress
+# llvm-helpers
-Try to track llvm regressions.
+Try to track work with llvm easily.